 In the last couple of months I had to remove more comments than before.
 I think this is how it goes with many big forums on the internet; at a certain point many people stop posting comments, and from that point onward only a small group (e.g. 1%) of the readers are posting most (e.g. 90%) of comments, and because there’s only a few names that pop up frequently, there will be people who don’t like them and they start trolling.

 Yeah, a bit.
-I know my readers, they’re very critical, as they should be. 🙂 What I didn’t expect is that quite a few people dislike chess.com a lot, but a) usually the negative people take the time to react, while many people who like ChessVibes or Chess.com, or are neutral, don’t bother to leave a comment.
+I know my readers, they’re very critical, as they should be. 🙂 What I didn’t expect is that quite a few people dislike chess.com a lot, but usually the negative people take the time to react, while many people who like ChessVibes or Chess.com, or are neutral, don’t bother to leave a comment.
 It’s always like this, there’s always a lot of complaining and too little positive criticism.
 Besides, many people have something against big companies on principle.

-My title is Director of Content, and I am sharing this title with Mike Klein, a U.S. based, prize winning journo who also started working full time for Chess.com.
+My title is Director of Content, and I am sharing this title with Mike Klein, a U.S. based, prize winning journalist who also started working full time for Chess.com.
 I will do most of the news coverage, however.
 So in that sense I will keep on doing what I did!
 But I will have more responsibilities, such as editing and management tasks, and building on my network in Europe, obviously.

 Peter Doggers (center left) at journalists’ meeting at the 2008 Chess Olympiad in Dresden, Germany.
 Photo by Daaim Shabazz.